-- taking concrete action, within a year of joining, and use their products, services and client relationships to facilitate the economic transition required to achieve climate neutrality;
+- take concrete action, within a year of joining, and use their products, services and client relationships to

-- being publicly accountable for their climate impact and progress on these commitments.
+- facilitate the economic transition required to achieve climate neutrality; be publicly accountable for their impact and progress on these commitments.